ibm-cloud-docs/openwhisk/prep.md

     ```
     {: pre}

-    If you are creating a action with the Cloud Functions UI you must rename the `main_wrapper` function to `main` and the `main` function to somethig else, as the entry function in the UI is always `main`.
+    If you are creating a action with the Cloud Functions UI you must rename the `main_wrapper` function to `main` and the `main` function to something else, as the entry function in the UI is always `main`.
     {: note}

     When you create a zipped action, follow the previous guide and specify the entry point with `exports.main = main_wrapper`